CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 </div>

-For the implementation of the link function, we need access to the scope, the element, and the element's attributes.

-The element is needed to add and remove the error classes.
-It will add a hide errors class on initialization, and then remove that class, as well as add a reveal errors class once it receives the event from the `csErrorsSubmit` directive.
-This even will be listened to by the scope, with a scope.$on, and finally the attributes to get the form name and whether or not you want the directive to scroll to fields that are invalid.
+First thing we do during initialization is add the `HIDE_ERRORS_CLASS`, this will allow you to target the form with pre-validation specific css.

+Next we listen for the `REVEAL_ERRORS_EVENT` that was emitted by `csErrorsSubmit` with `scope.$on(cs.errors.Link.REVEAL_ERRORS_EVENT + attrs.name...`
+You can see here that we are adding the form name to the event name to ensure that the message is intended for this form.
+This is to allow form nesting, you could also accomplish this by stopping the propagation, but I think this is more precise.
+The form name is pulled in from the form or ng-form element that this directive is placed on, since all forms should have a name attribute.

+Once we received this event we will add and remove the `REVEAL_ERRORS_CLASS` and `HIDE_ERRORS_CLASS` respectively.
+This will allow your css to apply errors for the invalid fields based on the form's current class coupled with Angular's invalid classes on inputs with
+`ng-model`.

+Finally we will want to determine if the implementation wants us to scroll, specified by omitting the no-scroll string to the directive instance `<div cs-errors-form>` instead of `<div cs-errors-form='no-scroll'>`.
+If no-scroll is passed in we just return, otherwise we search for the first instance of an elements with the ng-invalid class `element.find(".ng-invalid").first()`.
+If we find one we use the baked in jquery scroll animation to scroll to it.

+*Tip: us no scroll for small forms like login where scrolling would be more distracting than helpful*

 <div data-toggle></div>
 <div data-toggle-TS-JS>